mkonicek/coding-time/content/blog/figma/index.md

 ---
 title: Why I joined Figma
 description: >-
   I decided to join Figma.
 Why?
-And do I find the company?
+And how do I find the company?
 date: "2022-05-16T00:00:00.000Z"
 categories: [carreer]
 keywords: []